serialhex/PF2e-TeX/readme.md

 ## How to use

+### NOTE!!!

+**There was a specific way that I was using this library.
+Basically as a submodule included into my other projects.
+Unfortunately I have changed the build process like a dozen times since I initially wrote this intro, so that is out-of-date.
+Once I have this in more than a pre-alpha stage I'll write a better into on how this can be used.
+For now, you can use the following mostly not-good method.**

 How _**I**_ am using this, is as a submodule in projects that require it.
 Here is how I lay things out:

 - tmpl.latex